BuildOnBeam/beam-api-clients/sdks/csharp/README.md

 In order to get started with Beam, you will need an API key.
 The API key for your game will be provided by your partner at Merit Circle.

 ## Using the library in your project
-You have to register necessary services in your container.
-Then all Api Clients can be used easily by injecting into your classes.
+You have to register necessary services in your dependency injection container, then all Api Clients can be used easily by injecting them into your classes.

 ### Package reference
 Simply include our Nuget from https://www.nuget.org/packages/Beam in your .csproj file like any other dependency:
 ```xml
 <PackageReference Include="Beam" Version="1.0.*" />
 ```
 Our deployment pipeline increments **patch** version on every deployment.
-You can either use concrete version number or use `*` to always use the newest one.
-We try to limit breaking changes but as this is still new, these might happen.
+You can either use a concrete version number or a wildcard(`*`) to always use newest SDK.
+We try to limit breaking changes but as this is still a new product, these might happen.

 ### DI registration
 In case of generic host applications: